Query API

 Notes:

-- The JSON (value of -d parameter) for a Query Data call would be similar but omit certain fields; see the individual field descriptions in Query API Request JSON.
+- The JSON for a Query Data call is similar but omits some fields.
+See Query API Request JSON for details.

 - For more information on using Kentik APIs with cURL, see API Access Via cURL.